When Is the Best Time

 It is one of the very view castles which does not belong to a family instead, it belongs to the city council.
 That makes the difference because many different events are offered, and you are allowed to take pictures and footage inside Cochem Castle.
 They walk an extra mile for you.

 I will give you all information needed for an excellent visit, and you will find plenty of pictures in the text and below.
-We plan to attend the knight's feast with friends soon, and I will add more pictures and information about it at the end of 2022.
+We attended the knight's feast with friends in November 2022 photos of this delicious feast below.

 Opening Hours and Tours Cochem Castle